sherbzy/Data-Structures/README.md

 Course Description
 This course has three general components:
 1. Data structures
-   o What they are and how (and when) to use them o Know how to design and program them o Learn about the Standard Template Library
+   - What they are and how (and when) to use them
+   - Know how to design and program them
+   - Learn about the Standard Template Library

 2. C++ programming
-   o Extensions to stuff you already know (from CSCI 261 or equivalent) o Pointers & dynamic memory management o Templates o Inheritance
+   - Extensions to stuff you already know (from CSCI 261 or equivalent)
+   - Pointers & dynamic memory management
+   - Templates
+   - Inheritance

 3. Analysis of algorithms
-   o How computer scientists measure performance o How to analyze performance of an algorithm o Performance of algorithms and data structure operations
+   - How computer scientists measure performance
+   - How to analyze performance of an algorithm
+   - Performance of algorithms and data structure operations